thedarredondo/data-science-fundamentals/README.md

 - [Not ready] Unit 11: Other Modern Machine Learning Methods.
 This is an excuse for students to explore ideas from outside the course.
   - Guess at length: 7 total hours

+The "guesses" at the amount of time each unit takes are likely underestimations.
+I'll update as I teach the course for the first time.

 ## How to Use the Lesson Materials

 These lessons were built with the "guide on the side" model in mind, as opposed to the "sage on the stage."